alelavelli/rust-fullstack-web-application/README.md

 #### AppError

-`AppError` is the error type returned by facades and routers' handlers and implements the trait `IntoReponse` to be automatically translated into HTTP response code and message.
+`AppError` is the error type returned by facades and routers' handlers and implements the trait `IntoResponse` to be automatically translated into HTTP response code and message.

 It is separated with `ServiceAppError` because according to the context we can mask some internal errors to `InternalServerError`.